sarahforzley/universal-docs/api/endpoints.md

 ## Live Log

 You can view the live log information for any endpoint by clicking the log tab.
-Live logs include URL, HTTP method, source IP address, PowerShell streams, status code, return Content Type and HTTP content length.
+Live logs include URL, HTTP method, source IP address, PowerShell streams, status code, return Content Type, and HTTP content length.

 ![](<../.gitbook/assets/image (407).png>)

 ## Form Data

 You can pass data to an endpoint as form data.
-Form data will be passed into your endpoint as parameters.
+Form data will pass into your endpoint as parameters.

 ```powershell
 New-PSUEndpoint -Url '/user' -Method Post -Endpoint {